lucproglangcourse/lucproglangcourse.github.io/source/background.rst

 In this section, we establish a practical context for the study of programming languages.

-Overview of a Lightweight Development Process
+Overview of a lightweight development process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A successful development process usually comprises these minimal elements: